katomaso/katomaso.github.io/doh/constructors.md

 # Constructors

+Disclaimer: I personally think that classes are being overused.
-Classes are overused.
-More testable is simple function.
-Use classes only when you need to keep state between two function calls.
+A simple function is more testable and elegant.
+Classes should be used only when you need to keep state between two function calls.

 ## Constructor